akazukin5151/approportionment/README.md

 ## Parallelism

 Parallel processing greatly increased the speed.
-For 1000 voters, it reduced a single-threaded program from 52 seconds to 32 seconds.
+For 1000 voters, it reduced a single-threaded program from 52 seconds to 32 seconds[0].
 But there are a lot of loops, where should a loop be parallelized?
 There are three possible levels of parallelism: at the config level, at the allocation method level, and at the voter level.

 Benchmarks showed that voter-only (001) and config-and-allocation-method (110) are the fastest.
 The voter-only program has a slightly faster speed, but the difference is within the margin of error.
 It also has a higher variance of 1 second, while the config-and-allocation-method program has a lower variance of 0.6 seconds.
 Therefore, I chose to use parallelism at the config and allocation method levels (110).

+[0] Note: this has been improved to 2.2 seconds now, but the general findings should still remain valid

 ## `count_freqs`

-Profiling shows that the most used function is `count_freqs`, which makes sense as it has to be run for every ballot.
+Profiling shows that the most used function is [0] `count_freqs`, which makes sense as it has to be run for every ballot.
 The function itself is very efficient, but I was wondering if there is still space for improvement.
 I rewrote the function in C, and the generated assembly was smaller than Rust's.
 But actual benchmarks did not show a statistically significant difference, so the Rust assembly was just as efficient despite having more lines -- Rust is really able to reach the speed of C.

+[0] Note: it is no longer the most used function now.

 ## R star tree